-Call for Proposals for Spring 2015 Residential Faculty Research Fellowships
+Call for Proposals for Spring 2016 Residential Faculty Research Fellowships

-Application Deadline is May 23, 2014
+Application Deadline is May 1, 2015

-Fellows will conduct two research works-in-progress sessions during the semester: the first towards the beginning of the spring semester for the “Fellows and Others” meeting on their research methods, and the second by late April for a CURRENTS session, on the work that has been accomplished on their projects during the spring.
-During the semester in residence, fellows will also be expected to participate actively in Dresher Center programs, including attendance at a series of “Fellows and Others” meetings, the “CURRENTS: Humanities Work Now” sessions, and at least two Humanities Forum events.
+Fellows will conduct two research works-in-progress sessions during the semester.
+The first will be a Fellows and Others session on their research methods held toward the beginning of the semester.
+The second will be a session in the CURRENTS: Humanities Work Now series on the work that has been accomplished during the semester.
+The CURRENTS session should take place by late April.
+Fellows will also participate actively in Dresher Center programs, including attendance at Fellows and Others and CURRENTS sessions, and at least two Humanities Forum events.
 A short report on fellowship activity will be due to the director within 3 months of completion of the fellowship.
 Residential faculty fellows will be considered fellows of the Dresher Center for as long as they are on the faculty of UMBC.
 After their semester in residence they will be expected to serve for a two-year term on the Dresher Center Advisory Board and remain active participants in Dresher Center programs.

 The Dresher Center welcomes proposals from all full-time, tenured and tenure-track faculty members pursuing humanities research in the College of Arts, Humanities, and Social Sciences.
 Applications are especially encouraged from, but not limited to, full-time faculty with appointments in departments and programs with a humanities focus.
 Two fellowships are available.
 Proposals will be reviewed by the Dresher Center Advisory Board, with decisions by mid-July 2014.

-Current and Previous Dresher Center Faculty Fellows
+Past Dresher Center Faculty Fellows

 Kimberly R. Moffitt, American Studies: “Acting While Black (and Male) in Disney’s Land”